chriseteka/aviron/README.md

 ## Defining Clamd CPU profiles

 Sometimes running the *clamd* daemon constantly at 100% CPU time is not an option.
-Aviron allows the definition if CPU profiles to control the clamd CPU usage.
+Aviron allows the definition of CPU profiles to control the clamd CPU usage.